-- there are many small details behind the scenes that would be very time-consuming to code from scratch (like small “material design” animations when clicking on buttons, lightbox effects when enalarging photos, swipe and keyboard navigation for sliders, etc.).
+- there are many small details behind the scenes that would be very time-consuming to code from scratch (like small “material design” animations when clicking on buttons, lightbox effects when enlarging photos, swipe, and keyboard navigation for sliders, etc.).
 All of these really add up when coding from scratch.

 Custom-coding might appear simpler initially, but it quickly becomes more complicated for both the developer and the site owner (because adding any extra new site feature or layout becomes a coding job in itself, instead of a few clicks).
 So using an existing theme is more future-proof, and more secure down the line (outdated code becomes a security risk).